-The financial statements have been prepared under the historical cost convention, except for certain financial instruments which are measured at fair value through profit or loss.
+The financial statements have been prepared under the historical cost convention, except for certain financial instruments which are measured at fair value.

 (d) Functional and presentation currency

 The financial statements are presented in Canadian dollars, which is Company's functional and presentation currency.